Join Riverside Studios in downtown Truckee on the First Friday each month from 4pm to 8pm for Tahoe mountain culture.

 Becoming one with nature is the main goal and inspiration behind of all of Lady Jill Mueller’s art works.

 Since the 1980s, Jill has composed her painting workshops with the eye of the observer on nature; always creating an experience for the viewer to also feel this connection to nature.
 Lady Jill inspires her students to find their own union with the natural landscape and express this connection through their own work.
-Join the Tahoe Art League General Meeting on March 12, 2014 and take a peek into Lady Jill’s clear expression of natural beauty during her painting demo.

 The Artists Registry is the Tahoe Art League’s premier publication featuring artists and advertisers who support the Arts and Tahoe Art League’s many wonderful programs.
 This full color FREE magazine is published in beautiful soft cover copies and distributed extensively around Lake Tahoe, the Carson Valley, Reno, Placerville, and regional areas.
 The Artists Registry is given to businesses and local regional and international visitors.
 All artists are welcome to submit a photo of their work and brief biography.

 Application Deadline is March 15.
 Cost: $50.
 Must be a current Member of the Tahoe Art League to apply. read more →

 The Rotary Club of South Lake Tahoe and the Lake Tahoe Community College Foundation present the third annual “Off the Wall” Art Auction.

 Pieces created by local artists – including Art Department chair Phyllis Shafer and other LTCC Art Department faculty – will be on display in the Haldan Art Gallery from Monday, March 24 through Friday, March 28. read more →

 Kindred Art and Folk Institute located in Truckee is on a mission to provide a creative, meaningful and sustainable educational opportunities, inspiring lifelong learning for individuals and families.